Fast and Accurate Gaussian Kernel Ridge Regression Using Matrix Decompositions for Preconditioning: Theoretical Analysis

 where $\bar{M} \triangleq \sup{M(k)}$.
 Therefore, $\lambda_{k+1}(K)$ must satisfy $\lambda_{k+1}(K) \le \frac{\beta(\xi-1)}{\bar{M}}$.
 By defining $\delta=\frac{\beta(\xi-1)}{\bar{M}\Vert K \Vert}$ and using Theorem \ref{th:gaussiankernelbound},

 and therefore,

-where $\{q_i\}_{i=1}^d$ are the lengths of the intervals of the bounding box of the dataset $X$. \end{proof} \begin{rem} Corollary \ref{cor:tradeoff} enables to determine the required rank Nystr\"{o}m approximation and illustrates the tradeoff between the condition number and the low rank, which has implications over the memory consumption and computational load of the algorithm.
-Smaller condition number yields less iterations on one hand, but on the other hand requires processing larger matrix $\tilde{K}$. \end{rem} \begin{rem} As a simple example, for the deterministic interpolative decomposition, $M=\sqrt{k(n-k)+1}$, which yields $\bar{M}=\sqrt{\frac{n^2}{4}+1} \approx \frac{n}{2}$ \end{rem} \begin{rem} Eq. \ref{eq:condbound} grows very slowly in $n$, which means that $k$ remains small even when $n$ grows fast.
-For example, suppose $\bar{M}=n/2$, $\epsilon=1$, $\xi=2$ and $\beta=1$, then for $n=10^6$, $\gamma=3.3$ and for $n=10^8$, $\gamma=3.82$ which does not affect the value of $k$ according to Corollary \ref{cor:tradeoff}.
-On the down side, it grows fast in $d$. \end{rem} \begin{corollary} For a Nystr\"{o}m preconditioner built by choosing $\tilde{K}=CUC^T$, where $C$ are columns of $K$ chosen by the interpolative decomposition, then
+where $\{q_i\}_{i=1}^d$ are the lengths of the intervals of the bounding box of the dataset $X$. \end{proof} \begin{rem} Corollary \ref{cor:tradeoff} enables to determine the required rank Nystr\"{o}m approximation and illustrates the tradeoff between the condition number and the low rank, which has implications on the memory consumption and computational load of the algorithm.
+Smaller condition number yields less iterations on one hand, but on the other hand requires processing a larger matrix $\tilde{K}$.
+This corollary applies strictly for Gaussian kernels. \end{rem} \begin{rem} As a simple example, for the deterministic interpolative decomposition, $M=\sqrt{4k(n-k)+1}$, which yields $\bar{M}=\sqrt{n^2+1} \approx n$ \end{rem} \begin{rem} Eq. \ref{eq:condbound} grows very slowly in $n$, which means that $k$ remains small even when $n$ grows fast.
+For example, suppose $\bar{M}=n$, $h=1$, $\xi=2$ and $\beta=1$, then for $n=10^6$, $\gamma=3.34$ and for $n=10^8$, $\gamma=3.86$ which does not affect the value of $k$ according to Corollary \ref{cor:tradeoff}.
+On the down side, it grows fast in $d$.
+For example, for the \texttt{Buzz} dataset (see below), $q_i=1, h=1, \beta=0.1, n=400,000, d=77$ choosing $\xi=4$ leads to $k=4^{77} \approx 10^{46}$, which is very practical for real applications.
+Though, it is interesting for its theoretical value, that links between the condition number and the size of the preconditioner. \end{rem} \begin{corollary} For a Nystr\"{o}m preconditioner built by choosing $\tilde{K}=CUC^T$, where $C$ are columns of $K$ chosen by the interpolative decomposition, then